qradiolink/qradiolink/README.md

 [Downloads](https://github.com/qradiolink/qradiolink/releases "Downloads")
 ----

-Debian Buster x86_64 packages are provided via Travis CI automated builds Please see the [Github releases page](https://github.com/qradiolink/qradiolink/releases) for binary downloads.
+Debian Buster x86_64 packages are provided via Travis CI automated builds.
+An AppImage for running the application on any Linux distribution without installing it is also provided.
+The AppImage is based on Debian Buster packages.
+Please see the [Github releases page](https://github.com/qradiolink/qradiolink/releases) for binary downloads.

 Opensuse packages are available from [Opensuse build server](https://build.opensuse.org/package/show/hardware:sdr/qradiolink)